UniExeterRSE/intro-version-control/_episodes/18_remote_branches_from_git.md

    c) Pull the remote `main` into your local `main` again to be
-      sure no further changes were made while you were performing the merge in step b).
-If the branch wasn't updated then proceed to step 2 below, otherwise curse your luck and go back to step b).
+      sure no further changes were made while you were performing the merge in step b) (use `git pull` on your local `main` branch).
+If the branch wasn't updated then proceed to step 3 below, otherwise go back to step b).

-2. (Optional, but recommended): Push the commits in your local `foo-feature` branch to the corresponding remote branch.
+3. (Optional, but recommended): Push the commits in your local `foo-feature` branch to the corresponding remote branch (use `git push` with the local `foo-feature` branch checked out).

-3. Merge the `foo-feature` branch into `main` locally.
+4. Merge the `foo-feature` branch into `main` locally (run `git merge foo-feature` while on the `main` branch).

-4. Push the changes to `main` from your local repository to the remote repository.
+5. Push the changes to `main` from your local repository to the remote repository (use `git push` with the `main` branch checked out).

-As an optional, but recommended clean up step: delete the remote branch `foo-feature` from the remote repository (see below), delete the local `origin/foo-feature` reference and, finally, delete the local `foo-feature` branch.
+As an optional, but recommended, clean-up step: delete the remote branch `foo-feature` from the remote repository (see below), delete the local `origin/foo-feature` reference and, finally, delete the local `foo-feature` branch.